kode4food/interpol/blog/_posts/2014-12-22-mistakes_were_made.md

 ### Override Auto-Interpolation
 Right now, a double-quoted string is automatically interpolated, while a single quoted string must be explicitly invoked as a function for interpolation to work.
 There's no way to override this behavior.

-In version 1.3, the unary operators `+` and `-` can be used to explicitly mark a string as being auto-interpolated.
+In version 1.3, the unary operators `+` and `-` can be used to explicitly mark a string as being auto-interpolated (or not).
 Including single-quoted strings.
 The default behavior will remain the same.
 So for example:

 ```ruby
 let str1 = -"%name is no longer auto-interpolated"